ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

     ]

 ```
-The below example shows how a custom directory can be included in the `BALA`.
+The below example shows how a custom directory can be included in the BALA.

 ```toml
 [package]